 Make a schedule

 The holidays can get very busy and generally overwhelming even if you haven’t suffered a loss.
-Anyone that has lost someone knows how physically exhausting mourning can be, and the last thing you need is too many things on your plate.
+Anyone who has lost someone knows how physically exhausting mourning can be, and the last thing you need is too many things on your plate.
 Making a schedule can help you plan for your holiday season and ultimately figure out what you can and can’t do.
 We can’t do it all.
 Focus on the events that feature positive people that you know will be uplifting and things that ultimately recharge your batteries.
 You don’t have to attend everything but need the social interaction for balance.

 Ask for help